 Certified practical accountants and financial advisors must complete educational programs to qualify for jobs in the financial industry.
+Even once they have graduated, there may still be things they need to learn about, such as banking for cpas, using accounting software, and specific things they will only apply to the company that they end up working for.
 When planning a career in finance, students evaluate their career path and decide how they want to help clients.
 Reviewing 4 things to think about when planning your financial career shows hopeful workers what to expect on the road ahead.

 - Passing the CPA Exam